Blind super-resolution of point sources via fast iterative hard thresholding: Fast Iterative Hard Thresholding via Vectorized Hankel Lift

-The VHL-FIHT method is shown in Algorithm $\bone$ when used to solve \eqref{eq: nonconvex recovery procedure}.An initial guess was obtained with spectrum method.
-In each iteration of VHL-FIHT, the current estimate $\bX^t$ is first updated along the gradient descent direction of the objective in \eqref{eq: nonconvex recovery procedure}.
-Then, the Hankel matrix corresponding to the update is formed via the application of the vectorized Hankel lift operator $\calH$, followed by a projection operator $\calP_{T_t}$ onto the $T_t$ space.
-Finally, it imposes a hard thresholding operator $\mathcal{T}_{r}$ to $\bW^t$ by truncated SVD process and then apply $\calH^\dagger$ on the low rank matrix $\bZ^{t+1}$.
+We develop a fast iterative hard thresholding method for the problem \eqref{eq: nonconvex recovery procedure}, which is summarized in Algorithm $\bone$.
+The initial guess was obtained with the spectrum method.
+In the $t$-th iteration of FIHT-VHL, the current estimate $\bX^t$ is first updated along the gradient descent direction of the objective in \eqref{eq: nonconvex recovery procedure}.
+Then, the vectorized Hankel matrix corresponding to the update is formed via the application of the vectorized Hankel lift operator $\calH$, followed by a projection operator $\calP_{\mathfrak{T}_t}$ onto the $\mathfrak{T}_t$ space.
+After that, it imposes a hard thresholding operator $\mathcal{T}_{r}$ to $\bW^t$ by truncated SVD process.
+Finally, it applies $\calH^\dagger$ on the low rank matrix $\bZ^{t+1}$.
+Indeed, FIHT-VHL algorithm can be efficiently implemented.
+The authors in \cite{chen2020vectorized} show that $\calH(\mX)$ and $\calH^\dagger(\mZ)$ can be computed by using $\calO(srn\log n)$ flops.
+Moreover, instead of computing a SVD directly, FIHT-VHL first projects a matrix onto a $2r$-dimensional subspace and then calculates the SVD of a rank-$2r$ matrix, which requires $\calO(r^2sn + r^3)$ flops.
+Thus the main computational complexity in each step is $\calO(r^2sn+r^3 + srn\log n)$ and therefore our algorithm is very efficient compared to existing algorithms.